l0crian1/vyos_ez_microsegmentation/README.md

 3. Clone the git repository using 'git clone https://github.com/l0crian1/vyos_ez_microsegmentation.git'
 4. Download PIP using 'wget https://bootstrap.pypa.io/get-pip.py'
 5. Install PIP using 'python3 ./get-pip.py --break-system-packages'
-6. Install Flask using 'python3 -m pip install Flask --break-system-packags'
+6. Install Flask using 'python3 -m pip install Flask --break-system-packages'
 7. Enable the VyOS API using 'set service https api keys id key key 'key''.
 The value for 'key' at the end should be whatever you want your API key to be.
 You may wish to further secure this using this page: https://docs.vyos.io/en/latest/configuration/service/https.html
-8. Find and update the 'apiKey = 'key'' string in 'def updateVRF_list():' to whatever you made your key.
+8. Find and update the 'apiKey = 'key'' string towards the top of the script to whatever you made your key.
 9. Run the script using 'python3 ez_microsegmentation.py'
 10. Access the GUI on http://\<IP\>:5001